soilwise-he/SoilWise-documentation/tech/docs/infrastructure/infrastructure-intro.md

   - Author documentation
   - Run CI/CD pipelines
   - Collect user feedback
-- on infrastructure provided by Wageningen University
+- On infrastructure provided by Wageningen University
   - A PostGres database on the PostGres cluster
   - A number of repositories at the university Gitlab instance, including CI/CD pipelines to run metadata harvesters
   - A range of services deployed on the univerity k8s cluster, with their configuration stored on Gitlab.
 Container images are stored on the university Harbor repository